medspacy/sectionizer/README.md

 When using `TextSectionizer`, calling `sectionizer(text)` returns a list of 3-tuples which correspond to the outputs described above, but each as texts rather than spaCy objects: `(section_title, section_header, section_text)`

+# Installation
+You can install `clinical_sectionizer` via pip:
+`pip install clinical-sectionizer`

+Or by cloning this repository and running:
+`python setup.py install`

 # Example
 See `notebooks/`for more detailed examples.